-World's largest cruise shipowner - Carnival Corporation - announced additional actions to further strengthen its liquidity position in the event of an extended cruise suspension due to the ongoing Coronavirus (COVID-19) pandemic.
+World's largest cruise shipowner - Carnival Corporation - announced additional actions to further strengthen its liquidity position in the event of an extended cruise suspension due to the ongoing COVID pandemic.

 The Corporation's largest subsidiary - CCL-Carnival Cruise Line - became the world's first to pause passenger shipping operations (globally and fleetwide) due to the pandemic.
 CCL was followed (on March 13) by the rest of the Corporation's brands and other major cruise companies.